· 6 min read · Published Oct 3, 2025 ·

 window film franchise vs independent

-Franchise operators typically see higher gross margins than independent shops because of parent-supplier wholesale film pricing that independents cannot match.
+A franchise carries a structural cost-of-goods advantage over an independent shop because of manufacturer-direct wholesale film pricing that independents cannot match.
 Franchises also have proven marketing, training, and multi-service stacking systems.
 Independent shops have lower royalty drag but pay 30-50% more for film and have to figure out customer acquisition from scratch.
-Specific Polar Tint margin figures are disclosed in the current FDD Item 19.
+Polar Tint's shop-level financial performance is disclosed in the current FDD Item 19, not on this site.

 Quick answer

-Franchise operators typically see higher gross margins than independent shops because of parent-supplier wholesale film pricing that independents cannot match.
+A franchise carries a structural cost-of-goods advantage over an independent shop because of manufacturer-direct wholesale film pricing that independents cannot match.
 Franchises also have proven marketing, training, and multi-service stacking systems.
 Independent shops have lower royalty drag but pay 30-50% more for film and have to figure out customer acquisition from scratch.
-Specific Polar Tint margin figures are disclosed in the current FDD Item 19.
+Polar Tint's shop-level financial performance is disclosed in the current FDD Item 19, not on this site.

 The honest answer

 Independent shops have lower fixed costs (no royalty, no national fee) but pay retail or near-retail for film, which is the largest single COGS line in this business.
-A franchise paying wholesale on film typically clears the royalty drag and still ends up with higher net margin.
+Whether the wholesale-film advantage offsets the royalty drag for any given operator depends on that operator's own cost structure; Polar Tint's shop-level results are disclosed in FDD Item 19.

 The COGS comparison that decides this